 3. Know What You Can Afford

-The best way to determine for the first time how much house you can afford is to simply use an affordability calculator.
-Though calculators such as these do not necessarily account for all of your monthly expenditures, they certainly are a great tool for understanding your larger financial situation.
-As a first-time homebuyer, if you want to get a better estimate you could get pre-qualified where the bank will give you a guess at how much you could borrow.
+The best way to determine what you need to buy a house is to figure out how much you can afford.
+Though online calculators do not necessarily account for all of your monthly expenditures, they certainly are a great tool for understanding your larger financial situation.

-After you figure out what you can comfortably afford, you can then start online window shopping for houses and begin to narrow down what you want in a house versus what you can afford.
+After you figure out what you can comfortably afford, you can then start online window shopping for houses and begin to narrow down which home trends are most important to you.
 Are you looking at specific neighborhoods?
 How many bedrooms do you want?
 Do you need a large yard, big deck, swimming pool, man cave, she shed, etc?

 Understanding what you can afford in the area you want to buy will help keep you grounded and focused on what you want in a house versus what might be nice to have.